UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 Key Differences:

-The UniFi Express 7 costs $90 less and works well for very small setups or simple home offices, but it lacks the 10G SFP+ port, has fewer LAN ports, and provides reduced IDS/IPS throughput.
-The Dream Router 7 is worth the premium for small businesses or anyone planning for future multi-gig upgrades.
+The UniFi Express 7 costs $80 less and shares the same 2.3 Gbps IDS/IPS throughput, but it lacks the 10G SFP+ port and has fewer LAN ports (2 vs 3).
+The Dream Router 7 is worth the premium for small businesses that need more wired connections or anyone planning for future multi-gig upgrades via the SFP+ port.

 The Cloud Gateway Max matches the Dream Router 7's IDS/IPS capability and port configuration but requires separate access points.
-Total cost for a comparable setup (UCG Max + U7 Pro) runs about $540—nearly double the Dream Router 7.
+Total cost for a comparable setup (UCG Max + U7 Pro) runs about $390-$470—significantly more than the Dream Router 7.
 However, the separate AP approach provides better coverage flexibility for larger or complex spaces.

 Pricing and Value Analysis

-As of December 2025, the Dream Router 7 retails for $279 through Ubiquiti's store.
-This positions it as an exceptional value proposition in the WiFi 7 gateway market.
+As of February 2026, the Dream Router 7 retails for $279 through Ubiquiti's store.
+This positions it as a strong value proposition in the WiFi 7 gateway market.

 What You Get for $279: